makerdao/dss-gov/README.md

 ### addProposer(address usr)

 It is an `auth` function.
-Adds `usr` to the whitelist of regular proposers (which do not need MKR to make a proposal).
+Adds `usr` to the whitelist of regular proposers (which do not need to stake MKR to make a proposal).

 ### removeProposer(address usr)